Rishil96/git-cheatsheet/git-cheatsheet.md

 - `git revert <commit-hash>`
 - This will undo the commits till the mentioned commit hash. revert will create a new commit in which the changes will be undone.
 This will preserve the history of the commits we reverted so it can be restored in an unlikely scenario.

+---

+## *Basic Commands for Remote Repository*

+- `ls -al ~/.ssh`
+- Check if SSH is configured

+- `git remote -v`
+- Check if we have a remote for our local repo

+- `git remote add <remote-name> <remote-url>`
+- Add remote using url to a local git repo
+- Remote name should be origin by convention, and URL is the url of the GitHub remote repo that we create.
+- This command will link the remote to our local repo.

+- `git remote rename <old-name> <new-name>`
+- Rename remote name

+- `git remote remove <remote-name>`
+- Remove remote from local repo

+---